xythobuz/xythobuz.github.io/input/projects/laser-engraver.md

 At first I was not able to run this PlayOnLinux script due to Winetricks downloads failing with invalid checksums.
 But after trying a couple of days later, with the exact same script, the installation worked fine.
 I had to make the same changes to the settings as described for VirtualBox above.
+Unfortunately in Wine LaserGRBL hangs when attempting to load rasterized images.
+So I went back to the VM for that.

 Also for all the above tests with LaserGRBL I have imported raster bitmap images and either rastered them, or vectorized them within LaserGRBLs UI.
 With bitmaps it is possible to position the resulting G-Code paths with an offset from the zero position of the machine.